survivejs/webpack-book/manuscript/optimizing_build/06_analyzing_build_statistics.md

 [webpack-stats-plugin](https://www.npmjs.com/package/webpack-stats-plugin) is another option.
 It allows you to transform the data before outputting it.

-### Node.js API
+### Node API

-It is possible to capture stats through Node.js.
+It is possible to capture stats through Node.
 Note that stats can contain errors so it is a good idea to handle that case separately.

 ```javascript
 const webpack = require('webpack');